tacho87/SimplyPubSubJS/README.md

 ---
 ***Note 1:** I hate the name*

-***Note 2:** Not responsible for any damage or bug, it was never intended to be used by other people, but got 2.5k downloads over the years*
+***Note 2:** Not responsible for any damage or bug, it was never intended to be used by other people, but got 2.5k downloads over the years (probably bots)*

 ***Note 3:** Tests are busted at the moment, no async check.
 Will fix them later.*